Dr. Aikaterini (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 As the years go by, I realise that life always leads you to what is best for you…

-Working as an editor in partnership with the University of Oxford’s Careers Service in England is one more of my commitments.
+Working as an editor in partnership with the University of Oxford’s Careers Service is one more of my commitments.
 My role is to source career profiles from a range of fascinating sectors written by researchers with backgrounds spanning the humanities, social sciences, physical and life sciences.

 Let’s view Vision as a Spectrum, not a pitch-black void.